 Answer the question in maximum 50 words/5 to 6 lines.
 This question carries 05 marks.
-[MPPSC 2023] Talk about Aristotle’s concepts of matter and form.
+[MPPSC 2023] What distinguishes intellect from intuition, in the words of S. Radhakrishnan?

 Home/mppsc: moral thinkers & philosophers/Page 2